Methodology

 Mitigation areaEnergy service demand reduction and resource efficiency, Energy efficiency, Renewables, Other low-carbon technologies and fuel switch, Non-energy, Cross-area policy options

-For more information about the taxonomies is included in our documentaion or in the publication:
+For more information about the taxonomies is included in our documentation or in the publication:

 Nascimento, L. et al. (2022) ‘Twenty years of climate policy: G20 coverage and gaps’, Climate Policy, 22(2), pp. 158–174.
 Available at: https://doi.org/10.1080/14693062.2021.1993776.